You are here: NTLawHbk » NTLawHandbook » ChildWelfare

 Transfer of order to another state

-State and Territory governments have reciprocal arrangements to transfer responsibility for a protection order, also referred to as a home order, if a child under an order moves interstate. (s.155 CaPoCA)
+State and Territory governments have reciprocal arrangements to transfer responsibility for a Protection Order, also referred to as a home order, if a child under an order moves interstate. (s.155 CPC Act)

 Child abuse and the criminal law